gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 How would we feel if, once that everything’s up and running, a customer requests to change the datastore where the credentials are loaded from? (remember: no matter what the context is, ***the customer is always right!)***… ugh! we’ll have to start from scratch!!.

 Why would we want to develop a tool to authenticate users against a database, if *[spring-security](https://spring.io/projects/spring-security)* already provides those implementations, fully tested and supported by the community, out of the box?.
-On the same page, why would we want to deal with the low-level code required to access and search an LDAP server, if *[spring-security](https://spring.io/projects/spring-security)* also does that for us?.
+On the same page, why would we want to deal with the low-level code required to access and search an LDAP server, if *[spring-security](https://spring.io/projects/spring-security)* also does that for us?
 The answer is easy: we don’t want to deal with all that low-level stuff and boilerplate code anymore, we just want to focus on our use case and business needs, that’s it.

-So why reinvent the wheel and implement the *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* to do the same things *[spring-security](https://spring.io/projects/spring-security)* already does for us?, it’s way easier (and more secure) to just choose an existing *[AuthenticationProvider](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationProvider.html)* and integrate it with our *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* instead.
+So why reinvent the wheel and implement the *SecurityManager* to do the same things *[spring-security](https://spring.io/projects/spring-security)* already does for us?, it’s way easier (and more secure) to just choose an existing *[AuthenticationProvider](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationProvider.html)* and integrate it with our *SecurityManager* instead.

 ## How?
-   We will implement a *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* that, for authentication purposes, simply delegates to an already configured *[AuthenticationManager](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationManager.html)*, provided (and previously initialized) by *[spring-security](https://spring.io/projects/spring-security)*.
+   We will implement a *SecurityManager* that, for authentication purposes, simply delegates to an already configured *[AuthenticationManager](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationManager.html)*, provided (and previously initialized) by *[spring-security](https://spring.io/projects/spring-security)*.
 For the authorization part, we’ll just verify whether or not the principal has granted permission to carry out the operation.

 ### GeodeGrantedAuthority
-Apache Geode uses the *[ResourcePermission](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/ResourcePermission.java)* class to define the resource, operation, region, and the key involved in the action to be authorized.
-Instances of this class are passed into the *[SecurityManager.authorize](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java#L78)* method to determine whether to allow or deny the operation.
+VMware GemFire uses the *ResourcePermission* class to define the resource, operation, region, and the key involved in the action to be authorized.
+Instances of this class are passed into the *SecurityManager.authorize* method to determine whether to allow or deny the operation.

 [Spring-Security](https://spring.io/projects/spring-security), instead, uses the *[GrantedAuthority](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/GrantedAuthority.html)* class to represent an authority granted to a principal.

-To connect both implementations, we’ll define a wrapper class, *GeodeGrantedAuthority*, that simply implements the *[GrantedAuthority](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/GrantedAuthority.html)* interface from [spring-security](https://spring.io/projects/spring-security) and encapsulates a *[ResourcePermission](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/ResourcePermission.java)* instance from [Apache Geode](https://geode.apache.org/).
+To connect both implementations, we’ll define a wrapper class, *GeodeGrantedAuthority*, that simply implements the *[GrantedAuthority](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/GrantedAuthority.html)* interface from [spring-security](https://spring.io/projects/spring-security) and encapsulates a *ResourcePermission* instance from [VMware GemFire](https://tanzu.vmware.com/gemfire).

 ```java
 public class GeodeGrantedAuthority implements GrantedAuthority {